BUILDING BRIDGES IN OUR COMMUNITY

 RECALLING THE HISTORY OF OUR CLUB AND WHAT GREAT STRIDES WE HAVE MADE OVER THE PAST 100 YEARS.

 On June 17, 1921 the College Women's Club of Pasadena held its first meeting at the Shakespeare Club.
 Mrs. Marie Hinricks, wife of a Cal Tech professor, was elected President and dues were set at $1.00 per year.
-Two years later, in 1923, the Club had 206 members, representing 59 colleges.
-Currently, almost 100 years later, the Club continues to adhere to its original purposes, providing scholarships and fellowships to deserving women in local colleges as well as providing social and intellectual opportunities for women in the Pasadena area.
+Two years later, in 1923, the Club had 206 members representing 59 colleges.
+Currently, over 100 years later, the Club continues to adhere to its original purposes, providing scholarships and fellowships to deserving women in local colleges as well as providing social and intellectual opportunities for women in the Pasadena area.

 We are pleased to inform you that your new Executive Board has been working on your behalf to plan meetings and events for this coming year...